ofekzil/CreateYourOwnStory/README.md

 - As a user, I would like to be able to select a story template from a few available options.
+- As a user I would like to be able to choose whether my protagonist is male/female.
 - As a user, I would like to be able to answer the prompts that correspond to my chosen template.
 - As a user, I would like to be able to add my answers to the prompts into the full story.
 - As a user, I would like to be able to read the complete story.